How Does Equity Release Work – All You Need to Know

 Alternatively, you could use equity release to pay off other debts.
 It would allow you to consolidate what you owe into one equity release loan.
 In turn, this could reduce monthly outgoings, and streamline your financial situation.

-Finally, extra funds from releasing equity on your home could cover any expense from healthcare or long-term care expenses.
+Finally, extra funds from releasing equity could cover any expense from healthcare or long-term care expenses.
 These bills may be especially prevalent among the elderly equity release target market.

 What are the benefits and risks of equity release?